Skip navigation

 What is a haptoglobin (HP) test?

-When red blood cells are damaged, they release more hemoglobin into the bloodstream.
-That means more of the haptoglobin-hemoglobin complex will be cleared from the body.
-The haptoglobin may leave the body faster than the liver can make it.
+Damaged red blood cells also release hemoglobin.
+So if your red blood cells are damaged or break down faster than usual, you will have more hemoglobin than usual in your bloodstream.
+That means haptoglobin will bind to all of this extra hemoglobin so that it can be cleared from your body.
+The haptoglobin may leave the body faster than your liver can make it.
 This causes your haptoglobin blood levels to drop.
 If your haptoglobin levels are too low, it may be a sign of a disorder of the red blood cells, such as anemia.

 Other names: hemoglobin-binding protein, HPT, Hp